davervw/c64-large-type-editor/README.md

 Limitations:

 * Requires Commodore Revision 3 ROM because currently does not properly update color memory (rev. 1 color mismatches, rev. 2 invisible text).
 Biggest problem is with scrolling.
-* Current implementation has a fixed viewport onto the virtual screen.
-Only the top 5 lines, leftmost 10 columns are currently displayed.
 * Unfortunately multiple color support is not currently implemented (more complex challenge as source and destination addresses will both be $D800), so any foreground color change updates entire screen
 * Code and buffers are using $C000-$CF00
 * Chargen ROM had to be copied to its same address $D000-$DFFF RAM